Elayne Zalis, PhD, MA

 I’ve been fascinated with personal storytelling ever since I began a diary in fifth grade.
 I've been intrigued by television and movies since before I could write.
 These interests have influenced both my creative work and my academic studies.
+A native of Miami, Florida, I now call Southern California my home.

 I draw on a rich interdisciplinary background in writing, communications, and the media arts.
 My doctoral dissertation on women’s experimental video autobiographies and my master’s thesis on innovative approaches to diary writing (a video script) paved the way for later explorations of personal and cultural memory across a range of media, including film, video, print, digital platforms, and the web.
 Professional experiences in the arts and sciences have further expanded my notions of creativity and invention.